Anchor Text Ratio SEO – Faster Rankings With Less Backlinks

 What Is Anchor Text Ratio SEO?

-Anchor text ratio is the distribution of all of the different types of anchor texts in your backlink profile.
+Anchor text ratio is the distribution of all the anchor texts in your backlink profile.

-For example, an organic homepage backlink profile will probably have the majority (read 75% or more) of their backlinks with the brand name or URL as the anchor text.
-Whereas a blog post might have a much better mix of keyword to non-keyword anchors in the backlinks that point to it.
+An organic homepage backlink profile will probably have the majority (75% or more) of their backlinks with the brand name or URL as the anchor text.
+For us, that would be anchor texts featuring SEOJet or seojet.net.

-If you get your ratios right, you have a much better chance of ranking in the top 5 of Google.
+If you get it right, you have a much better chance of ranking in the top 5 of Google.

-So let’s get into how to set yourself up for success.
+So let’s get into setting yourself up for success with anchor text ratios.

 Why is it important to mix your anchor text?

-While it is not a bad thing to target key phrases in your anchor text, you need to do it in a strategic way that ensures you have the right mix of key phrase anchors and other types of anchors that have no reference to a key phrase.
+While it’s not a bad thing to target key phrases in your anchor text, you need to do it in a strategic way.
+And, within your backlink profile, exact key phrases should be used the least.

 What is the proper anchor text distribution?